 When you listen to your favorite song, your brain is anticipating the parts your particularly like (such as the chorus).
 This releases dopamine.

-6: Learn new things
+6: Boost dopamine levels by learning new things

 Learning something new increases dopamine production (8).